 - Rail cars

 Stainless steel in the 300 series is resistant to weaker bases like ammonium hydroxide - even in high concentrations and at high temperatures.
 However, these same steels, when exposed to stronger bases like sodium hydroxide, are vulnerable to etching and cracking.
-While stainless steel is oftentimes unaffected in damp or acidic environments, other metals in contact with it in those environments oftentimes experience galvanic corrosion.
+While stainless steel is often unaffected in damp or acidic environments, other metals in those environments often experience galvanic corrosion.

 Mead Metals regularly carries Stainless Steel in AISI 301 and AISI 302/304 in sheet and coil.
 We may carry additional grades at any given time, so feel free to contact us if you require another grade of stainless steel.